-The Festival of Lights, also known as Diwali or Deepawali, is a very auspicious festival celebrated with great enthusiasm, joy, and devotion throughout India and all over the world.
+The Festival of Lights, also known as Deepawali or Diwali, is a very auspicious festival celebrated with great enthusiasm, joy, and devotion throughout India and all over the world.
 During this beautiful festival, people who follow the Hindu dharma invite Mother Lakshmi into their homes by lighting small lamps all around the home, receiving guests, giving gifts of new clothes, and performing Lakshmi Puja.

 The thirteenth day of the month of Aswayuja, or “Aswayuja Trayodasi,” is called Sri Dhana Lakshmi Trayodasi.
 “Dhana” means wealth, and when people worship Mother Lakshmi on this day, every kind of poverty is burned.
 Such devotees will gain the great blessings of Sri Dhana Lakshmi to obtain the wealth they need, with the most important treasure being spiritual realization.

-This year Diwali falls on the following days:
+This year Deepawali falls on the following days:

 Special Guidelines for Deepawali Sadhana

-In the evening at 6 pm, you can do Lakshmi puja again, chanting Samputita Sri Suktam and offering fruits, milk, and sweets.
+- In the evening at 6 pm or if you are able to at the Deepawali time at midnight to 1:30 am, you can do Lakshmi puja again, chanting Samputita Sri Suktam and offering fruits, milk, and sweets.

 In Samputita Sri Suktam, the Rig Vediya Maha Lakshmi Mantra is repeated 16 times.
 In this mantra, which begins “Om Srim Hrim Srim,” the powerful “Srim” bijakshara is repeated four times.
 Amma has said that the Srim bijakshara attracts solar energy to the body to make one’s mind and heart as bright as the sun.
 This sacred sound attracts the light of Lakshmi Devi, which then surrounds us and prevents negativity from entering our hearts or minds.
 On the mystical level, this sound helps to activate the divine kundalini energy and invokes the supreme light of highest spiritual consciousness.
 In the symbolic mythology of ancient India, Sri Dhana Lakshmi emerged from the infinite ocean of milk when the gods and demons churned this ocean.
 This story signifies the churning of consciousness that happens when we practice sadhana, and promises us that if we practice with determination, Mother Lakshmi will emerge from the ocean of consciousness and fill our minds with the auspicious wealth of spiritual enlightenment.
 Spiritually, Deepawali corresponds to the time when Sri Dhana Lakshmi appeared from the milky ocean to bless all the gods, so this is a very, very auspicious time for worshipping Sri Dhana Lakshmi.